jest-community/vscode-jest/README.md

 ## Features

 * Starts Jest automatically for most projects with runnable jest configurations.
+* Supports monorepo, react, react-native, angular, vue and various configurations/platforms.
+* Supports running multiple jest processes within the same workspace folder.
 * Fully integrated with the vscode TestExplorer.
+* Help debug jest tests in vscode.
+* View and update snapshots interactively.
+* Show coverage information in files being tested.
 * Supports both automatic and manual test runs at any level, and easy-switch via UI.
 * Supports additional IntelliSense for jest methods.
 * Show fails inline of the `expect` function, as well as in the problem inspector.
-* View and update snapshots interactively.
-* Help debug jest tests in vscode.
-* Show coverage information in files being tested.
-* Supports monorepo, react, react-native, angular, vue and various configurations/platforms.
-* Supports running multiple jest processes from the same workspace folder.
 * active community support.

 ## Installation